jacobdbt2100/Data-Analytics/README.md

 # Data Analytics

-## 1. Foundations of Data Analysis
+## 1. Introduction

 **Data analysis** is a process of `modelling`, `analyzing`, and `interpreting` data to extract insights.
 A **Data Analyst** `collects`, `process`, and `analyze` data to identify trends/patterns and make informed decisions.

+**Data mining:** The analytical process of applying statistical and machine-learning techniques to prepared data to uncover patterns, relationships, and predictive insights for decision-making.

+**Data profiling:** The process of examining data structure, content, and quality to assess fitness for use and prevent issues in downstream analytics.

+**Data validation:** The process of enforcing predefined rules and constraints to ensure data meets required standards as it flows through a pipeline.

+Summarily, **data profiling** tells what the data looks like; **data validation** ensures the data meets what it should look like.

 **Data lifecycle**: `Use case` > `Data collection` > `Storage` > `Processing` > `Analysis` > `Visualization` > `Reporting`

 **Types of analytics**:

-- **Descriptive:** What happened? e.g., A skincare brand sees 15,000 people clicked their Instagram ad last week, but only 500 purchased.
+- **Descriptive:** `What happened?` e.g., A skincare brand sees 15,000 people clicked their Instagram ad last week, but only 500 purchased.
-- **Diagnostic:** Why did it happen? e.g., Analysis shows that shipping costs made many customers abandon their carts at checkout.
+- **Diagnostic:** `Why did it happen?` e.g., Analysis shows that shipping costs made many customers abandon their carts at checkout.
-- **Predictive:** What will likely happen?e.g., If nothing changes, the model forecasts cart drop-offs will keep increasing as shipping prices rise.
+- **Predictive:** `What will likely happen?` e.g., If nothing changes, the model forecasts cart drop-offs will keep increasing as shipping prices rise.
-- **Prescriptive:** What should we do? e.g., The system recommends offering free shipping above $40 to increase checkout conversions.
+- **Prescriptive:** `What should we do?` e.g., The system recommends offering free shipping above $40 to increase checkout conversions.
-- **Exploratory:** What hidden opportunities exist? e.g., Data reveals customers who buy face cleansers often buy serums within a week, suggesting a personalised follow-up email can boost revenue.
+- **Exploratory:** `What hidden opportunities exist?` e.g., Data reveals customers who buy face cleansers often buy serums within a week, suggesting a personalised follow-up email can boost revenue.

-## 2. Data Sources
+### 1.1 Data Sources
 - Databases, spreadsheets, APIs, streaming data, SaaS applications (Salesforce, HubSpot, Shopify, etc.)
 - Structured, Semi-structured, Unstructured data
 - Data file formats: csv, xlsx, json, parquet